mcdaley/ts-mongo-express-template/README.md

 ### Configure MongoDB Connection

+## Architecture Overview
+The typical API flow is to perform a CRUD operation on the data, which returns data and then sending a response to the client.
+In the case the server also needs to make requests to another API then it needs to build the request from either user input or data returned from a CRUD operation.

+### DAOs
+The DAOs are responsible for CRUD operations and only return the data for the request or an error.

+### Message/Response/Request Builders
+The Message Builders are responsible for building the Response/Request JSON objects for the APIs using the data returned by the DAOs.

 ## API Message Format
 __TODO__
 I NEED TO DEFINE A STANDARD MESSAGE FORMAT FOR THE CRUD OPERATIONS AND ERRORS, SO THAT I CAN CREATE APIS RIGHT OUT OF THE BOX.
 LOOK AT THE GOOGLE DOCS AND OTHER EXAMPLE APIS FOR BEST PRACTICES.